Edu4rdSHL/Edu4rdSHL/README.md

 </h2>

-I'm Eduard, a guy in love with Linux, cybersecurity stuff and programming 🤖.
+I'm Eduard, a guy in love with Linux, cybersecurity stuff, and programming 🤖.
 Rust, Python, and C/C++ developer.
 I develop firmware sometimes too.
 Some of my projects are:

 - [Findomain - A subdomains recon framework, all-in-one](https://github.com/Findomain/Findomain)
 - [Rusolver - A fast DNS resolutor in Rust](https://github.com/edu4rdshl/rusolver)